yjmorales/php_azure_blob_storage/README.md

 1. An endpoint to upload the image.
 2. A page to visualize the uploaded image.

-It consists in a small symfony app holding both, the endpoint and the visualization page.
+This project consists in a small symfony app holding both of them; the endpoint and the visualization page.

 ### Important Note:

 This project assumes you are subscribed to Azure Blob Storage service and:

 1. A storage account is created and configured correctly.
-2. The authentication/authorization is by using Azure Active Directory service.
+2. The authentication/authorization is done by using Azure Active Directory service.
 3. The authentication by Key Access must be disabled.
 It's not a good practice in terms of security.
 4. The following config values are required by this project: